MABeeskow/PySILLS/README.md

 * Jupyter notebooks for a browser-based data reduction of LA-ICP-MS experiments
 * production of a video course on YouTube

+If you like this project, please consider to follow (click on the star icon above) it.

 ---

 ## ⚠️ Pre-release comment / disclaimer